robertvunabandi/bp-web-basics/README.md

 Read through the HTML to understand that it's doing.
 When you're done, you can open the file to see what it's like.
 This will open with your default browser.
 If it's not Chrome, choose to open it with Chrome (and maybe set it as your default browser).

+**ACTIONABLE:** At some point in the HTML, it says "Robert Vunabandi".
+Change that to your name and where you are from instead.

+**ACTIONABLE:** Change the unordered list to display the things that you like.

 **ACTIONABLE:** Now, add an *ordered list* to the HTML where it says so.

-You may have to go online to see how to add an ordered list in HTML.
 Once done, refresh to page to see the update.

 ## **Step 3:** CSS Time